A curly Case Study with Wellster Healthtech Group

 The first two studies worked well enough that Wellster moved to a recurring engagement with curly — one that gives their teams continuous access to research capacity across the entire portfolio.

 Wellster's research practice didn't change because of curly.
-They were already a brand-builder that took customer proximity seriously.
+They were already an organisationthat took patient proximity seriously.
 What changed is that the gap between wanting to ask and being able to ask essentially closed.
-When a product team at GoLighter wants to understand a churn cohort, when GoSpring wants to test a new checkout flow, when MySummer is validating a launch — the infrastructure is already there.
+When a product team at GoLighter wants to understand why patients discontinue, when GoSpring wants to test a new checkout flow, when MySummer is validating a launch — the infrastructure is already there.

-The cadence of customer research stopped being limited by tooling.
+The cadence of patient research stopped being limited by tooling.
 It's now limited only by curiosity.

 The bottom line

-Wellster came to curly with a clear gap to close: the right ambition for customer research, but no tool fast, deep, or economical enough to match it.
-Two churn studies later, that gap is gone — and the partnership is now embedded across the portfolio.
+Wellster came to curly with a clear gap to close: the right ambition for patient research, but no tool fast, deep, or economical enough to match it.
+Two studies later, that gap is gone — and the partnership is now embedded across the portfolio.

 We're looking forward to many more studies together

-Want to hear what your hardest-to-reach customers would tell you?
+Want to hear what the patients hardest to reach would tell you?

 curly.de or get in touch!